 Sending emails to people without permission can be a hot mess, even if you have the best of intentions.

-Three things can happen when business people or consumers receive commercial emails they’d sign up for.
-They either (a) delete or ignore it, (b) complain or (c) tolerate the messages for a while to see the value.
+Three things can happen when business people or consumers receive commercial emails they didn’t sign up for.
+They either:

 In most cases, though, recipients just do A and B, then C. When email address owners register that complaint by marking an email as “spam,” it’ll impact your future ability to email others because the Internet Service Providers (ISPs) will block your sending address from their inboxes.